Our Traditional Christmas Eve Dinner: Beef Tenderloin Recipe & Menu

 Instructions

-- We order our beef tenderloin from a butcher but you can also get it from your local grocery store.
-If you order ahead of time, ask the butcher to trim the fat and membrane off of the tenderloin.Typically there is a tail on the tenderloin, you should wrap that under and tie it with kitchen twine so that the roast has a more consistent size throughout.
+- We sometimes order our beef tenderloin from a butcher, however, we have also gotten it from a local grocery store.
+If you order ahead of time, ask the butcher to trim the fat and membrane off of the tenderloin.Typically, there is a tail on the tenderloin, you should wrap that under and tie it with kitchen twine so that the roast has a more consistent size throughout.

 - Combine the first 8 ingredients; mix well.
 Place tenderloin in a large shallow dish; or 2-gallon ziplock bag.
-Pour the wine mixture over top, and cover tightly.
-Refrigerate for 8 hours, turning occasionally.Take out of refrigerator a few hours before your going to cook to bring up to room temperature.
+Pour the wine mixture over the top, and cover tightly.
+Refrigerate for 8 hours, turning occasionally.Take the meat out of the refrigerator a few hours before you're going to cook it to bring up to room temperature.

-- Uncover tenderloin; drain off and reserve marinade.
+- Take the tenderloin out of the marinade.
 Place tenderloin on a rack in a pan; insert a meat thermometer, making sure it does not touch fat.
-Pour reserved marinade into the bottom of the pan.
-Bake at 425° for 45 to 60 minutes or until the thermometer registers 140° (rare).
+Pour the marinade from the bag into the bottom of the pan.
+Bake at 425° for 45 to 60 minutes, or until the thermometer registers 140° (rare).
 Bake until the internal temperature is 150° for medium-rare or 160° for medium.
 Let rest for 10 minutes before cutting.
-SEE Notes
+SEE NOTES!

 Notes

-We are going to start with individual charcuterie boards.
-I first made these for my harvest dinner that you can read about HERE.
+We love starting the evening with small individual charcuterie boards.
+I first made these for my harvest dinner.
+You can read about that HERE.

 - Cured Meat (2 pieces)